RishmaMurugan/Chatroom/README.txt

 - Automatically trigger frontend changes when database is updated
 - Add more message functionality (forward, delete)
 - Allow users to change their passwords, delete their accounts
+- Message encryption (so messages aren't stored in plaintext in the database)